javmart/zero-to-qed/docs/src/11_type_theory.md

 ## Universes and Russell's Paradox

 When you write `universe u v w` in Lean, you are declaring universe level variables.
-If that sentence meant nothing to you, good - it shouldn't yet.
+If that sentence meant nothing to you, good.
+It should not mean anything yet.
 But why do universes exist at all?
 The answer involves one of the most famous disasters in the history of mathematics, a polite letter that ended a career, and the dawning realization that self-reference is the serpent in every formal garden.

 In 1901, [Bertrand Russell](https://en.wikipedia.org/wiki/Russell%27s_paradox) sent a letter to Gottlob Frege, who had just completed his life's work: a logical foundation for all of mathematics.
 Russell's letter contained a single question.
 Consider the set R of all sets that do not contain themselves.
 Does R contain itself?
 If yes, then by definition it should not.
 If no, then by definition it should.
 Frege's system was inconsistent.
 His life's work collapsed.
 He wrote back: "Hardly anything more unfortunate can befall a scientific writer than to have one of the foundations of his edifice shaken after the work is finished."